lmoncla/illumina_pipeline/README.md

 #### self.reference_sequence_name = `name`
 Bowtie2 requires the user to input a "base name" for the reference sequence.
 For this, specify the actual name of the reference sequence, NOT the path.
 Ex: CA04_HA.fasta

+#### self.mapping_quality_threshold = `30`
+After mapping with bowtie, it is a good idea to remove reads from the sam file that have a low mapping quality score.
+Reads with mapping quality scores less than this value will be removed from the sam file.
+If you do not wish to use this option, set to 0.
+These values are specified as Phred scores.

 =======
 #### SET SNP CALLING PARAMETERS: